rouennes/Custom-Vehicule-Spawner-Template/README.md

 To configure vehicle spawning, open: YourModName\42\media\lua\server\VehicleSpawner.lua
 This file is already commented to guide you.
 You will need to:
-Define a unique identifier (prevents multiplayer desync) ;
+Define a unique identifier (prevents multiplayer desync) ,
-Set the correct vehicle name (Base.YourVehicleName) ;
+Set the correct vehicle name (Base.YourVehicleName) ,
-Enter precise coordinates ;
+Enter precise coordinates ,

-Configure vehicle orientation (Yaw) :
+Configure vehicle orientation (Yaw).

 Yaw reference:
 0 = facing North
 90 = facing East